By Warren Nunn (first published Nov 2024. Updated Apr 2025)

 Questionable medical institute

 One of the clients, Walter Grey Nicholson, sued the operator, Charles Hart, to recover fees.
-Hart was paid almost £20 to instruct a young man, but no training took place over the five months he was there, and the institution went out of business.
+Hart was paid almost £20 to instruct a young man, but no training took place over the five months he was there; and then the institution went out of business.

 Albert Card had written out an indenture for the young man, Henry Walter Nicholson, and denied all responsibility when challenged on the matter.